Speech Recognition in Healthcare

 - Difficulty integrating the system

 While these concerns are valid, the results show that those who never plan to implement speech recognition are in the minority.
-And, there are many people working to create better technologies and better processes that alleviate any or all of these concerns.
-We believe that there are many benefits of speech recognition technology in healthcare and hope to see it benefiting more doctors (and more patients) in the near future.
+Software providers are working to create better technologies and better processes to alleviate these concerns.